History of Amsterdam: History of the municipality

 In 1995, the national government proposed the creation of a 'city province', consisting of Amsterdam and neighbouring towns.
 This proposal was rejected by the people in a referendum.
-The opposition was not so much against creating the city province as it was against the splitting of the city into parts.
-Opposers feared this would destroy the city's cohesion.
+The opposition was not so much against creating a city province as it was against splitting the city into parts.
+The opponents feared this would destroy the city's cohesion.
 After the referendum, the city province proposal was shelved.
-Nevertheless, since 1995, city parts have gradually become more autonomous, and neighbouring towns have been drawn into the city, politically and economically.
-In a sense, the city province has arrived in the form of 'Greater Amsterdam'.
+Nevertheless, since 1995, city parts have gradually become more autonomous, and neighbouring towns have been drawn politically and economically into the city.